 As soon as we receive and evaluate your complete application packet we will be able to determine your admissibility to the program.
 You can contact our office of Graduate Enrollment Services by email, our online chat, or by phone to discuss your application and background.
 We can provide general information, but not an admission decision.

 The program I am considering says that it admits students on a "rolling basis" what does that mean?

 Applications for the some of RIT's program are accepted on a rolling basis, which means students can be admitted in any RIT entry term.
 As of fall 2013, RIT will be on a semester-based calendar.

 What is the minimum TOEFL score?

 Minimum TOEFL scores vary by program.
-Most programs require a TOEFL score of 550 or higher (paper-based test) and 213 or higher (computer-based test).
+Most programs require a TOEFL score of 550 or higher (paper-based test) or equivalent English Language test (IELTS, PTE-Academic, TOEFL ibt).